deshadbostic/schoolprojects/README.md

 # schoolprojects
 major project
-kody and kyle scroll across to projects that will be where we will be manageing what we do and the code part is where you will pull from to get the code
+kody and kyle scroll across to projects that will be where we will be manageing what we do and the code part is where you will pull from to get the code pretty simple